PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 IDs and 128 owners.
 No real-model conversion was repeated because this is a straight-line ownership extraction with explicit runtime identity, boundary, schema, and independent-route coverage.

+## Terminal QKV shape/attention composite characterization

+The refreshed inventory selected the two adjacent unconditional observations immediately after the terminal affine/Slice-SPP composite: terminal QKV shape-extract cleanup and the terminal QKV attention summary.
+The latter keeps `include_prefix=False` and forwards the existing layout-Transpose option.
+Its context is an identity alias of `shared_model_ir_pass_context`; shape cleanup receives that context's model.
+The following indexed Split/Conv/Concat bridge defines the successor boundary.

+The characterization preserves the later independent shape-extract call, all raw QKV wrapper routes, exact current arguments, both outer boundaries, absence of result consumers, and both QKV layout-option variants.
+Empty-model schemas remain one shape counter and eleven QKV/prune counters.
+A strict expected failure requires one shared-context owner returning the two raw mappings in order, hard-coding only the existing `include_prefix=False` policy, and replacing the two lowerer locals.

+Sequential characterization under core-only `uv` completed with `3 passed, 1 xfailed in 0.61s` focused and
+`443 passed, 1 xfailed in 19.30s` across QKV, shape-extract, indexed bridge, shared-context, terminal validation, architecture, result-boundary, and phase-store contracts.
+The sole expected failure is the intentionally absent composite.
+Ruff and whitespace checks passed.

+No production callback, graph mutation, option, schema, context identity, pass order, public API, artifact, dependency, TensorFlow boundary, or store entry changed.
+No real-model conversion was run; the phase-result store remains exactly 128 IDs and 128 owners.